iCurlmyster/King-County-House-Data-Set/KC Housing Data/KC_House_Regression.md

     Name: price, dtype: float64

-The first five features under "price" seem to show rather strong correlation, with "zipcode" being the only negative correlating feature.
-We might want to experiment with seeing which features are the best to remove but for right now I will just remove "zipcode" and test the rest of the features.
+As we can see we have quite a few strong correlated features, with "zipcode" being the only negative correlating feature.
+We might want to experiment with seeing which features are the best to remove but for right now we will just remove "zipcode" and test the rest of the features.

 ```python